 Another way to help yourself succeed as a real estate investor, especially if you’re just starting out, is to work with a mentor.
 Your mentor should be someone who has experience and is successful in the types of real estate investing you want to get involved with.
 You may be able to shadow an experienced fix and flipper and see what they do and learn what mistakes to avoid.

-You can find mentors by joining real estate investment groups, asking for referrals from friends and family members, by attending real estate auctions and meeting other investors, or asking a local realtor or title agent for anyone they know who may be able to mentor you.
+You can find mentors by joining real estate investment groups, asking for referrals from friends and family members, by attending real estate auctions and meeting other investors, or asking a local real estate agent or title agent for anyone they know who may be able to mentor you.

 “By having an experienced mentor, you can avoid some of the mistakes that fix and flip investors often make, which is forgetting to include carrying costs.
 Flippers do not adequately consider the monthly costs of financing a property, property tax accruals, insurance, utilities and seasonal costs, such as lawn mowing and snow removal.”